Ynn/selfstar/intro-runtime.md

 Our execution platform is based on OSGi.
 More precisely, it is a customized version of a popular OSGi implementation called [Felix]({#link_felix#}) with a set of specific artefacts automatically deployed.

-The purpose of this page is to provide a quick introduction to OSGi/Felix.
-Specifically, it teaches you to:
+The purpose of this page is to provide a quick introduction to OSGi.

-+ start and stop the Felix framework.
-+ deploy, install and start applications.
-+ use the Felix Web Console.
-+ use basic commands to get information about the running applications.

 This knowledge is NOT absolutely necessary to code and run the examples presented here - most operations are hidden or abstracted by the provided IDE.
 However, it constitutes a background which can be very useful when trying to understand what's really going on during deployment and execution.